 These letters are important in the evaluation process.
-Preferably they should come from CVM faculty who know you and with whom you have talked about your goals and aspirations for the VRSP program.
+They can come from CVM faculty who knows you and with whom you have talked about your goals and aspirations for the VRSP program.
 It is less helpful to the evaluation committee if the letter simply addresses your class work at the CVM.
-If you have had previous research experience or are working in a laboratory on campus it is acceptable to ask those research mentors to write a letter even if they are not part of the CVM.
+Alternatively, you may get a letter from a previous mentor who can comment on your research interests.
 It is important these outside letters address your motivation and not simply your grades in a class.

 How important is my Interview?

 Will having a mentor before I apply increase my chances of getting accepted?